 How to cancel an order?

 Login to your account → click 'open orders' → find the order you want to cancel → click 'cancel' next to it.

 Alternatively, head to exchange → choose a market of that order → scroll down to "open orders" table → click 'cancel' next to it.

 All corresponding fees are calculated and deducted automatically while doing a trade or a payment.
 Let's say you SELL BTC 1 for a limit price of BTC/EUR 6,000 and your trade gets processed with a 0.1% market maker fee.
 In this case you will receive EUR 5,994 EUR to your balance.

 All fiat fees are floored to 2 decimals, while certain crypto currencies have as much as 8 decimals (e.g.: EUR 0.006 will be floored down to EUR 0.00 and BTC 0.1234567899 will become BTC 0.12345678).

-BITLOCUS does not validate/open self-trade orders.
-If such order conflict occurs, you will be alerted with a corresponding alert: "Order failed: self-trade".
-More on that here.
+BITLOCUS does not open orders which results in self-trade.
+If such order conflict occurs, you will be alerted with a corresponding alert.

 E.g.: If you have an order to BUY BTC 1.0000'0000 @ 3,500.00 BTC/EUR, BITLOCUS will not validate/open any matching counter order from you @ a price rate of <=3,500.00 BTC/EUR, like SELL BTC 2.0000'0000 @ 3,499.00 BTC/EUR.